-- We will not offer, sell, contract to sell or otherwise dispose of any of our debt securities having a tenor of more than one year (other than the notes) for a period from the date of this prospectus supplement through and including the business day following the closing date without the prior consent of the representatives. - We will pay our expenses related to the offering, which we estimate will be \$ million (not including the underwriting discounts). - We will indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended or contribute to payments that the underwriters may be required to make in respect of those liabilities.
+- We will not offer, sell, contract to sell or otherwise dispose of any of our debt securities having a tenor of more than one year (other than the notes) for a period from the date of this prospectus supplement through and including the business day following the closing date without the prior consent of the representatives. - We will pay our expenses related to the offering, which we estimate will be \$1.27 million (not including the underwriting discounts). - We will indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or contribute to payments that the underwriters may be required to make in respect of those liabilities.

 There is currently no established trading market for the notes.
 We do not intend to apply for the notes to be listed on any securities exchange or to arrange for the notes to be quoted on any quotation system.
 The underwriters have advised us that they intend to make a market in the notes, but they are not obligated to do so.
 The underwriters may discontinue any market making in the notes at any time at their sole discretion.
 Accordingly, we cannot assure you that a liquid trading market will develop or be maintained for the notes, that you will be able to sell your notes at a particular time or that the prices that you receive when you sell will be favorable.
+If the notes are traded, they may trade at a discount from their initial offering price, depending on prevailing interest rates, the market for similar securities, our operating performance and financial condition, general economic conditions and other factors.

 In connection with the offering of the notes, the underwriters may engage in overallotment, stabilizing transactions and syndicate covering transactions.
 Overallotment involves sales in excess of the offering size, which creates a short position for the underwriters.
 Stabilizing transactions involve bids to purchase the notes in the open market for the purpose of pegging, fixing or maintaining the price of the notes.
-Syndicate covering transactions involve purchases of the notes in the open market after the distribution has been completed in order to cover short positions.
-Stabilizing transactions and syndicate covering transactions may have the effect of preventing or retarding a decline in the market price of the notes or cause the price of the notes to be higher than it would otherwise be in the absence of those transactions.
+Syndicate covering transactions and syndicate covering transactions and syndicate covering transactions and syndicate covering transactions may have the effect of preventing or retarding a decline in the market price of the notes or cause the price of the notes to be higher than it would otherwise be in the absence of those transactions.
 If the underwriters engage in stabilizing or syndicate covering transactions, they may discontinue them at any time.